thingiversedownloader/thingiversedownloader/README.md

 # thingiversedownloader
 Download items from thingiverse using a script.
 By various methods.

+You need to ensure the requests module is installed.
+You can do this using pip or easy-install depending on what comes with your python install.

 Run with the following command line instructions:

 --newest = It takes the newest objects uploaded.